mozilla-extensions/firefox-translations/docs/INSTALL.md

 - The current release requires bleeding edge browser capabilities.
 If you haven't already, download and install Firefox Nightly (English or German edition) from [https://www.mozilla.org/en-US/firefox/all/#product-desktop-nightly](https://www.mozilla.org/en-US/firefox/all/#product-desktop-nightly).
 - Important!
 If you already use Nightly as your default browser, please [create a new profile](https://developer.mozilla.org/Firefox/Multiple_profiles).
 Do not use your ordinary Nightly profile when testing pre-release versions of the extension.
+- If you have tried any previous version of the Firefox extension, please make sure to remove/uninstall it before installing the new version.
+You will find it named "Bergamot Translate" in `about:addons`.
+(The new version is now displayed as "Firefox Translations" in `about:addons`).

 ### Configuring Nightly and installing the extension